raczben/tco_study/README.md

 ![Multi-cycle requirement](doc_resources/mc_requirement.svg)

 In this case the FPGA doesn't need to be as fast as in the single-cycle mode, but now it should be relativly more accurate to hit the whole required valid window.
+What's more the harder thing is to not to violate the hold time requirements, in other words to hold data till the end of the required data valid window.
+So we can say that the FPGA have to be "as slow as possible".

 To set the multicycle path only the following constraint is needed: